Can dogs eat black olives?

 If more than that, your dog may experience tummy problems and have diarrhea, which we don’t want.

-So in moderation, they are fine.
-Don’t start your dog on a full Mediterranean diet; you should be fine.
+Just don’t start your dog on a full Mediterranean diet; you should be fine.

 Some dogs will tolerate them better than others.
 Some may get sick after eating only a single one, so best to start small and test it out.